airpair/creating-container-components-part-2-angular-1-directives/post.md

 });
 ```

-That's it!
-It's pretty trivial to create the empty component.
+As you can see, it's pretty straightforward to create the empty component.
 The tricky part is ahead—if it's going to be a true "container", we'll need add the ability for component users to pass in their content.

 ## Intro to Transclusion